macabeus/klo-gba.js/README.md

 > git clone https://github.com/macabeus/klo-gba.js.git
 ```

-2 - At the project root, compile some webassembly:
+2 - At the project root, compile some webassembly.
+To run this command, you'll need to have docker installed in your machine, in case you don't, check [Docker official website](https://docs.docker.com/install/):

 ```
 > cd klo-gba.js